 - 15. The Health Officer will continue monitoring epidemiological data to assess the impact of lifting restrictions and fully re-opening sectors.
-Those Indicators include, but are not limited to: - a) The number of new cases, hospitalizations, and deaths among residents in areas in the lowest Healthy Places Index (HPI) quartile and by race/ethnicity. - b) The percentage of COVID-19 tests reported that are positive. - c) The availability of COVID-19 vaccines and the percentage of eligible County residents vaccinated against COVID-19. - d) The number of fully vaccinated people who get sick, are hospitalized, or die from COVID-19.
+Those Indicators include, but are not limited to: - a) The number of new cases, hospitalizations, and deaths among residents in areas in the lowest Healthy Places Index (HPI) quartile and by race/ethnicity. - b) The COVID-19 case rate. - c) The percentage of COVID-19 tests reported that are positive. - d) The availability of COVID-19 vaccines and the percentage of eligible County residents vaccinated against COVID-19. - e) The number of fully vaccinated people who get sick, are hospitalized, or die from COVID-19.